Lake Unagi

-Lake Unagi (鰻池, Unagi ike) is a Japanese maar lake associated with an eruptive vent line extending towards the sea from the parent volcano Ikeda Caldera which contains Lake Ikeda (池田湖, Ikeda-ko).
+Lake Unagi (Unagi pond) (鰻池, Unagi ike) is a Japanese maar lake associated with an eruptive vent line extending towards the sea from the parent volcano Ikeda Caldera which contains Lake Ikeda (池田湖, Ikeda-ko).

 Geography

 It is located within the city limits of Ibusuki, Kagoshima on Kyūshū island, Japan, and there are associated hot springs.

 Geology

-Lake Unagi is within the larger and older Ata Caldera and technically its water fills in Unagi maar.
-Shortly after the Ikeda Caldera forming eruption of 4800 years ago a fissure vent line southeast of the caldera evolved that produced the maar eruption that formed Lake Unagi and then the pumiceous Yamagawa base surge.
+Lake Unagi is within the larger Ibusuki volcanic field and older Ata South Caldera as technically its water fills in Unagi maar.
+Shortly after or during the Ikeda Caldera forming eruption of 6400 years cal BP ago a fissure vent line southeast of the caldera evolved that produced the maar eruption that formed Lake Unagi and at its far end the pumiceous Yamagawa base surge from Yamagawa maar.
 Ikezoko maar is more proximal in the vent line from the Ikeda Caldera to the north.
 Narikawa maar is to the south, between Unagi maar and the Yamagawa maar which is partially backfilled by the sea.